polynetwork/dev-docs/new_chain/relay_chain/relay_chain_development.md

 func VerifyMerkleProof(ethProof *ETHProof, blockData *eth.Header, contractAddr []byte) ([]byte, error)
 ```

-### Step4.
+### Step 4.
 Developing for register tool

-The final step to import your chain is to register your chain in Poly Chain and synchronize zion genesis header to your chain.
+The final step for importing your chain is to register your chain in Poly Chain and synchronize the zion genesis header to your chain.
-There are two methods required, as shown in follows:
+There are two methods for doing this, as shown in the following:

 | Method                    | Description                                                                                                                                                                                                                                                          |
 |---------------------------|:---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|
 | **RegisterSideChain**     | This method is used to register your chain in Poly Chain.
 Please refer to the code for more details..
 Please refer to the [code](https://github.com/polynetwork/poly-io-test/blob/035b7fadee297e6e1b5a0b3dcde80f22442d8fb1/cmd/tools/run.go#L1765) for more details. |
 | **SyncPolyGenesisHeader** | This method is used to achieve two-way synchronization of genesis block headers between Poly Chain and your chain.
 Please refer to the [code](https://github.com/polynetwork/poly-io-test/blob/master/cmd/tools/run.go#L607) for more details.                       |

-Now, the development for Poly Chain is completed.
+Upon completion of the above you have finished the development for Poly Chain.